 - Observe but not interrupt the process

+- Allowed to take notes.

-- See ballots as they are counted
+- See individual ballots as they are counted, but never allowed to touch the ballot. (?
+Can they take pictures?

+Verifing with SOTS)

-- See tally sheets being marked and counted
+- See tally sheets being marked and counted.

-- See report forms
+- See report forms.

-- Verify seal numbers
+- Verify seal numbers.

-- May ask questions to the ROV or Moderator but not the Ballot counters
+- May ask questions to the ROV or Moderator but not the Ballot counters.